rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/RocketChat-Client.md

 This is recommended for additional security as you can create different tokens for separate applications and can also revoke tokens in case that a token was leaked.

 To set up a personal access token, follow these steps:
-1. Click on your profile image in the RocketChat client.
+1. Click on your profile image in the Rocket.Chat client.
 2. After that, select "My Account".
 3. There is a category "Personal Access Tokens".
    Click on it.